Western Red Cedar: characteristics and usage

 Red Cedar - Species requirements

-Cedars prefer gravel soils, or ones containing humus .
-Such soil should have a low acidic, even alkaline, pH level.
-Cedars are susceptible to soil densification, yet resistant to impurities in the air, meaning they can adapt to atmospheric pollution .
-They suffer in dry air and soil, as well as from road salt.
+Western Red Cedars are not picky about soil composition but tend to thrive in gravel soils or soils containing humus .
+Such soils should have a low acidic, even alkaline, pH level.
+Cedars are susceptible to soil densification, yet resistant to impurities in the air, meaning they can adapt to atmospheric pollution.
+They do not thrive in areas with dry air and soil, and can get damaged by road salt.
+Western Red Cedar likes the sun or partial shade.
+However, they suffer in periods of drought and intense heat, hence why they are found in more humid regions.

-The red cedar's wood has a unique smell.
+The Western Red Cedar's wood has a unique smell.
 It's a softwood that's light and ranges from yellow hues in its sapwood to pinkish brown in its heartwood.
-The wood is very resistant to rot and is used to produce shingles, boats, exterior claddings and window frames.
+The wood is very resistant to rot and its wood is used to produce boats, exterior claddings and window frames.

-This tree, sacred for many cultures, is called the "tree of life" because of its longevity and constant greenery.
-In its native North America, it can live up to a thousand years!
-The cedar is a symbol of eternity - inspiration for a sustainable and ecological birthday present!
+The tree, sacred in many cultures, is called the "tree of life" because of its longevity and its evergreen appearance.
+In North America, it can live up to a thousand years!
+The cedar is a symbol of eternity and therefore an ideal sustainable and ecological birthday present!

-Your cedar will help fight climate change by storing CO2, by purifying the air, and by protecting the life of millions of animal species: a great gift!
+Owning or gifting a Western Red Cedar, you help fight climate change by storing CO2, which purifies the air, and protects the life of millions of animal species!